Simon-Brandt/ShellArgparser/README.md

 The [Markdown Tools](https://github.com/Simon-Brandt/MarkdownTools "github.com &rightarrow; Simon-Brandt &rightarrow; MarkdownTools") are required to create the documentation.
 This does not necessarily apply for small changes, if you change both the [source](docs/src.sh) and the respective documentation chapter by hand.
 If you modify headings or want to include files, the Markdown Tools are indispensable, since, *e.g.*, they automatically adjust the heading numbering and hyperlinks.

-For comparing the argparser to other command-line parsers, [`getopt`](https://man7.org/linux/man-pages/man1/getopt.1.html "man7.org &rightarrow; man pages &rightarrow; getopt(1)"), [shFlags](https://github.com/kward/shflags "github.com &rightarrow; kward &rightarrow; shFlags"), and [docopts](https://github.com/docopt/docopts "github.com &rightarrow; docopt &rightarrow; docopts") must be installed and added to your [`PATH`](https://www.gnu.org/software/bash/manual/html_node/Bourne-Shell-Variables.html#index-PATH "gnu.org &rightarrow; Bourne Shell Variables &rightarrow; PATH").
+For comparing the Argparser to other command-line parsers, [`getopt`](https://man7.org/linux/man-pages/man1/getopt.1.html "man7.org &rightarrow; man pages &rightarrow; getopt(1)"), [shFlags](https://github.com/kward/shflags "github.com &rightarrow; kward &rightarrow; shFlags"), and [docopts](https://github.com/docopt/docopts "github.com &rightarrow; docopt &rightarrow; docopts") must be installed and added to your [`PATH`](https://www.gnu.org/software/bash/manual/html_node/Bourne-Shell-Variables.html#index-PATH "gnu.org &rightarrow; Bourne Shell Variables &rightarrow; PATH").
 Within the invoked [`process_html_template.sh`](comparison/process_html_template.sh), [`sed`](https://man7.org/linux/man-pages/man1/sed.1.html "man7.org &rightarrow; man pages &rightarrow; sed(1)") is called.
 Finally, [Julia](https://julialang.org/ "julialang.org") and its libraries are used to benchmark the scripts.
-Unless contributing an entirely new feature to the argparser, you don't need to bother about executing the comparison scripts, and thus don't need to install these dependencies.
+Unless contributing an entirely new feature to the Argparser, you don't need to bother about executing the comparison scripts, and thus don't need to install these dependencies.

 ## 4. Contributions

 Please open an [issue](https://github.com/Simon-Brandt/ShellArgparser/issues/new "github.com &rightarrow; Simon-Brandt &rightarrow; ShellArgparser &rightarrow; Issues") if you:

-- found a bug in the argparser
+- found a bug in the Argparser
 - discovered an error in the [documentation](docs) (even a spelling or grammar mistake!)
 - want to propose a new feature
 - want to contribute code (please don't start a pull request prior opening an issue)
-- need help with running the argparser, after having consulted the docs to no avail
+- need help with running the Argparser, after having consulted the docs to no avail

 You're invited to fix issues yourself, especially trivial mistakes in the docs.
 To this end, [fork](https://github.com/Simon-Brandt/ShellArgparser/fork) the repository, make the necessary changes, and open a [pull request (PR)](https://github.com/Simon-Brandt/ShellArgparser/compare "github.com &rightarrow; Simon-Brandt &rightarrow; ShellArgparser &rightarrow; Pull Requests") to merge your changes.